 Ontario Mills is this massive outlet mall where you can score serious deals on designer stuff, while the nearby Victoria Gardens gives you that perfect outdoor shopping village vibe.
 The real draw though is location, where you’re less than an hour from Disneyland and Knott’s Berry Farm without battling Orange County traffic, and just 30 minutes from mountain hiking in the San Gabriel Mountains where trails offer views stretching all the way to the ocean on clear days.

 This route is surprisingly budget-friendly.
 Frontier often drops roundtrip fares below $100 if you fly light and midweek.
-Southwest costs more upfront, but the two free checked bags are perfect if you’re packing for both beach days and mountain hikes.
+Southwest costs more upfront, and bags aren’t free anymore unless you hold elite status or a top-tier fare.
+Factor that in if you’re packing for both beach days and mountain hikes.
 Time your visit in spring or fall, when the weather hits that perfect balance for outdoor activities.

 3. Denver to Oklahoma City, OK ($68–$140 roundtrip)